 To register your child, please complete the registration form and mail it with your deposit.

 Once your child is registered you will receive a confirmation packet.

 The confirmation packet will include a Supply list, arrival and departure times, and your child’s address while at camp.
 A health history form, which does not require a physical, but is parent information.

 We have an EMT / 1st Aid Staff, which live, at the camp while camp is in session.
 All parents will meet with the EMT / 1st Aid Staff as part of the check-in.

 Tours of the camp can be arranged anytime by calling our office and setting up an appointment.

 Campers need no money while at camp.
 Our camp store is open during check-in and check-out only, for purchases of camp souvenirs.

 Our kitchen staff prepares three meals per day.
 Campers receive an afternoon and evening snack.

-Phone – Camper do not have access to telephones during camp, which keeps alive one of our valued traditions of daily mail call, which is looked forward to by all campers and staff.
-Letters from home, friends and family are great.
-Make sure every one has your camper’s ‘camp address’ and mail early, or bring mail for the week on check in and drop off in the camp office for delivery.
+Phone – Camper does not have access to telephones during camp, which keeps alive one of our valued traditions of daily mail call, which is looked forward to by all campers and staff.
+Letters from home, friends, and family are great.
+Make sure everyone has your camper’s ‘camp address’ and mail early, or bring mail for the week on the check-in and drop off in the camp office for delivery.